MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrating-from-ad-rms-to-azure-rights-management-phase1.md

 >
 > Because of this difference between the two groups, you might need to also add external users in addition to the "AllStaff" group.
 External email addresses for groups are not currently supported.

 Templates that you import from AD RMS look and behave just like custom templates that you can create in the Azure classic portal.
-To change imported templates to be published so that users can see them and select them from applications, or to make other changes to the templates, see [Configuring Custom Templates for Azure Rights Management](../deploy-use/configuring-custom-templates-for-azure-rights-management.md).
+To change imported templates to be published so that users can see them and select them from applications, or to make other changes to the templates, see [Configuring custom templates for Azure Rights Management](../deploy-use/configure-custom-templates-for-azure-rights-management.md).

 > [!TIP]
 > For a more consistent experience for users during the migration process, do not make changes to the imported templates other than these two changes; and do not publish the two default templates that come with Azure RMS, or create new templates at this time.
 Instead, wait until the migration process is complete and you have decommissioned the AD RMS servers.